QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Example: Variations on Fixed-Points
 ================================================

-For our second example, we will start with a simple example of solving a fixed-points
+For our second example, we will start with a simple example of determining fixed-points of a function

 The goal is to start with code in a matlab style, and move towards a more **Julian** style with high mathematical clarity